ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

   ScAddr GetActionClass() const override;
   // Here you should implement program of the given agent.
   // This overriding is required.
-  ScResult DoProgram(ScActionEvent const & event, ScAction & action) override;
+  ScResult DoProgram(ScActionInitiatedEvent const & event, ScAction & action) override;
-  // Here `ScActionEvent` is type of event to which
+  // Here `ScActionInitiatedEvent` is type of event to which
   // the given agent reacts.

   // Other user-defined methods.